Alexbxxi/movies-ui/README.md

-# Pulpo movies 🐙
+# Pulpomovies 🐙

 # Introduction

-Pulpo movies is a project for watch the most rated and search available movies.
+Pulpomovies is a project for watch the most rated and search available movies.

 # Installation